 If you're tax-exempt, we require a usage-based exemption certificate, such as a resale certificate, an entity exemption certificate for governmental organizations, or another state-issued tax-exempt certificate.

-Please, sign up for an online account and request your exemption status here.
+Please, sign up for an online account with at least one shipping address and request your exemption status here.

 Request tax-exempt status

-If you are in CA, CO, GA, IL, MA, MD, MI, NC, NJ, NY, OH, PA, WA or WI, and are tax-exempt, request your tax-exempt status after creating an online account.
+If you are in AZ, CA, GA, IL, MA, MI, NJ, NY, OH, PA, VA, WA, WI, and are tax-exempt, request your tax-exempt status after creating an online account.

 Create an online account